Skip to main content

 Rate limits

 Standard API request limits apply per user’s usage of Notion MCP (totaled across all tool calls).
 Currently, this is an average of 180 requests per minute (3 requests per second).
+A separate limit applies per workspace, shared across all of its connections and scaled to the workspace’s plan.
+Because it’s shared, you can be rate limited even when you’re under the per-user limit above.
 Some MCP tools have additional, tool-specific rate limits that are stricter.
 These are subject to change over time, but the current values are listed below for reference:

 • Search: 30 requests per minute